IBM/ibm-satellite-storage/config-templates/aws/aws-ebs-csi-driver/0.8.2/README.md

 ## Verifying your AWS EBS CSI Driver storage configuration is assigned to your clusters

-Provide steps to retrieve any driver pods, storage classes, or any other resources that are deployed with your storage configuration.
+To verify that your configuration is assigned to your cluster.
+Verify that the driver pods are running, and list the Satellite storage classes that are installed.

+List the EBS driver pods in the `kube-system` namespace and verify that the status is `Running`.

 ```
 $ oc get pods -n kube-system | grep ebs